ValveSoftware/Dota-2/README.md

 Once your information appears: right-click within the dialog, choose `Select All`, right-click again, and then choose `Copy`.
 Paste this information into your report, preferably in a code block or a [gist](https://gist.github.com).

+### Crash dumps / Failure report files

+Your Steam system information may have a Failure Reports section which indicates failures that were recognized and submitted to Valve.
+If a failure report has a crash ID it was recorded at Valve and will be available to Valve developers.
+If the crash was discarded it means that other similar reports are already available.
+If there are no failure reports in the Steam system information then the failures are not being caught by Dota.
+This may indicate a system problem or a class of failure that can't be captured.
+On Linux you can look in /tmp/dumps to see if there are crash dump files there.
+Also on Linux you can look at the tail of the dmesg output after a crash to see if Dota is mentioned.
+On macOS you can look at system crash information to see if there is a report of a failure.

 Feature Requests
 -------------------